ansible/ansible-builder/docs/definition.rst

             package_pip: https://github.com/example_user/ansible/archive/refs/heads/ansible.tar.gz

     ``ansible_runner``
-      The version of the Ansible Runner python package to be installed.
+      The version of the Ansible Runner Python package to be installed.
 This value is a dictionary with a single key, ``package_pip``.
 The ``package_pip`` value is passed directly to `pip` for installation and can be in any format that pip supports.
 Below are some example values: